omeka/classic-enduser/docs/Content/Shortcodes.md

 Values can be wrapped in single or double quotes, making the following variations valid as well: `[shortcode key=‘value’]` or `[shortcode key=“value”]`

+If the shortcode results in an image display (from an item or file), the shortcode will use the Omeka default of displaying the filename or Dublin Core title as alt-text.

 ### General Shortcode Options
 Most shortcodes have options which can modify the content they return.
 The following table explains some of the options which are shared across multiple shortcodes.